Elbow Fracture In Children

 Use pillows to keep your child's elbow raised above the level of his heart as often as you can.
-This helps decrease swelling and pain.
-Elevation can also help the injury heal faster.
+This helps decrease swelling and pain and helps the injury heal faster.
 While your child's elbow is elevated, have him wiggle his fingers and open and close them to prevent hand stiffness.

 Your child should rest as much as possible and get plenty of sleep.

-Follow instructions about when it is okay for your child to take a bath or shower.
+Follow instructions about when your child may take a bath or shower.
 It is important not to get the cast or splint wet.
 Cover the device with 2 plastic bags before you let your child bathe.
 Tape the bags to your child's skin above the device to help keep out water.
 Have your child keep his arm out of the water in case the bag breaks.